MJP1998/manga-translator/README.md

 <br/>

+The different errors and poor results coming from this algorithm

 Thanks to Darknet team, Roboflow, google translate and Google Colab for making such a custom use of existing algorithms nice and easy.